The construction process

 Interactive Map

-This map shows an overview of our proposals.
+This map shows an overview of our latest proposals presented at our public consultation in October / November 2024.
 It shows the area where our pipeline will be routed and temporary construction areas located, as well as potential Hydrogen Above Ground Installation (HAGI) and Block Valve Installation (BVI) locations.

 See map